What is greenwashing and where did it come from?

-The word is out and corporations are taking notice that consumers are making sustainability a top priority, and that is a powerful thing.
+The word is out and corporations are taking notice.
+Sustainability is a top priority for consumers.
 According to Nielsen's Global Corporate Sustainability Report, 66% of consumers would spend more money on a product coming from a sustainable brand and among millennials that number jumps to 72%.
-You know what that means?
-That means when consumers talk, big business listens.

-noun.
+GREENWASHING noun.
 A superficial or insincere display of concern for the environment that is shown by an organization.

-Sure are!
 Here are the 5 ways you might encounter greenwashing in your everyday life:

-- Misleading Labels.
+- Misleading labels.
 Products that are labeled “certified”, “100% organic”, “cruelty free”, etc without any supportive information proving the claim.

-- Irrelevant Claims.
-Claims on packaging that product is free from certain chemicals, when in fact those chemicals have been banned by law and has zero relevance on how a company might be “green”.
+- Irrelevant claims.
+Claims on packaging that product is free from certain chemicals, when in fact those chemicals have been banned by law, and has zero relevance on how a company might be “green”.

-- Lesser Of Two Evils.
+- Lesser of two evils.
 When a company’s claim is true within the category of the product, but as a whole the product poses a greater risk to the environment.
 For example: organic cigarettes.

 - Avoid the vague.
-Words like natural, pure, and earth splashed across a product label spells trouble and are classic greenwashing terms.
+Words like natural, pure, and Earth splashed across a product label spells trouble and are classic greenwashing terms.

 Contacting a company directly is also an option when you’re seeking clarity on ethics and sustainability.